 Many people incorrectly assume that you cannot file for bankruptcy if you make a lot of money.
-The primary question will be which kind of bankruptcy you are allowed to file.
+The primary question will be which type of bankruptcy you qualify for based on your income.
 Also, the court will explore whether your request for bankruptcy protection is in good faith.

 Filing For Bankruptcy In Good Faith